wq/wq.app/packages/map/README.md

 };
 ```

-If you want to keep your API token out of your version control, you can put it in a separate unversioned AMD module and/or include it in your `local_settings.py` and register it with your router (as in the [code for this website]).
+If you want to keep your API token out of your version control, you can put it in a separate unversioned JavaScript module and/or include it in your `local_settings.py` and register it with your router (as in the [code for this website]).

-If you have an ArcGIS license, you can integrate ESRI basemaps by loading `@wq/map/mapserv` rather than `@wq/map`.  `@wq/map/mapserv` is a variant of `@wq/map` with additional basemap types corresponding to [Esri Leaflet] layer creation functions.
+If you have an ArcGIS license, you can integrate ESRI basemaps by loading `@wq/map:mapserv` rather than `@wq/map`.  `@wq/map:mapserv` is a variant of `@wq/map` with additional basemap types corresponding to [Esri Leaflet] layer creation functions.
 For example, to register the ESRI Topograpic, Streets, and Imagery layers, you could do something like the following:

 ```javascript
 config.map = {